 Things that you should keep in your organization system:

 - Large Purchase Receipts

 This is also a really awesome time to go through all of your old papers and get rid of anything that you no longer need, is any one else guilty of keeping old bills from 2 years ago because who knows if you’ll need them?
 I’m a bit of a paper hoarder.

 #3 – Create a Budget

 Of course budgeting would make this list because it’s the simple most important thing you can do to keep your finances organized and get your money working for you.
-If you want to know everything you need about creating a budget, we created a FREE 5 Day Email Course all about budgeting that can help you out!

 #4 – Have a Mandatory Monthly Budget Meeting